The uniqueness and concentration behavior of solutions for a nonlinear fractional Schr\"odinger system: Introduction

 \section{Introduction}

-In this paper, we consider the following nonlinear system of two coupled fractional Schr\"{o}dinger equations in $\mathbb{R}$:\\ \\ where for $i=1,2$, $\mu_i\in \mathbb{{R}}$ is a suitable Lagrange multiplier which denotes the chemical potential, $V_i(x)$ is a certain type of trapping potential, $a_i>0$ $(resp. < 0)$ corresponds to the attractive $(resp.\ repulsive)$ intraspecies interaction inside each component, and $\beta>0$ $(resp. < 0)$ represents the attractive $(resp.\ repulsive)$ interspecies interaction between the two components.
+In this paper, we consider the following nonlinear system of two coupled fractional Schrödinger equations in $\mathbb{R}$:\\ \\ where for $i=1,2$, $\mu_i\in \mathbb{{R}}$ is a suitable Lagrange multiplier which denotes the chemical potential, $V_i(x)$ is a certain type of trapping potential, $a_i>0$ $(resp. < 0)$ corresponds to the attractive $(resp.\ repulsive)$ intraspecies interaction inside each component, and $\beta>0$ $(resp. < 0)$ represents the attractive $(resp.\ repulsive)$ interspecies interaction between the two components.

 The system (\ref{system1.1}) arises from the following time-dependent nonlinear fractional Schr\"{o}dinger equation

 which is introduced to model non-Gaussian Bose-Einstein condensates (BEC), where bosons follow Lévy flights instead of Gaussian paths, see \cite{T14}.
 Here, $\alpha$ is the Lévy index which measures self-similarity in the Lévy fractal path, $V(x)$ denotes the external trapping potential, $\beta $ describes the strength of local (or short-range) interactions between particles, $\psi(x,t)$ is a complex-valued wave function given by $\psi(x,t) = e^{-i\mu t} u(x)$, where $u(x)$ is a solution of the fractional single-component equation